A continued tradition: Kicking for Kids raises thousands for Florida children’s hospitals

 Raymond James and the Tampa Bay Buccaneers have teamed up for more than 20 years to make a difference on and off the field.

-Raymond James and the Tampa Bay Buccaneers continued this tradition during the 2019 football season – combining the team's on-field success with the goal of helping children through the Kicking for Kids program.
+Determined to make an impact, Raymond James and the Tampa Bay Buccaneers have teamed up again for the 2020 football season – combining the team’s on-field success with the goal of helping children through the Kicking for Kids program.

 “Raymond James has had a longstanding philosophy of putting our clients and our neighbors first,” said Doug Brigman, Raymond James Tampa Bay area complex manager.
 “We make a commitment at the beginning of every football season per field goal.
 Through Matt Gay’s 27 field goals, Raymond James and the Buccaneers were once again able to give back to our communities in a meaningful way.”